digibib/mycel/README.md

 ```
 0 0 * * * {USER} /bin/bash -l -c 'source /home/{USER}/.rvm/environments/ruby-1.9.2-p320 && cd /{PATH/TO}/mycel/server && bundle exec rake log2sql'
 ```
-Statistics data is stored in the logs directory, both in a `CSV` and a `SQLite` database, for easy processing.
+Statistics data is stored in the logs directory, both in a `CSV`-file and a `SQLite` database, for easy processing.

 ### Logging
 Logging format for the API-server (column-based,  '|' denotes a space):